khumnath/ndate/README.md

 nepdate-cli is a command-line tool for displaying and converting dates between the Bikram Sambat (Vikram Samvat) and Gregorian calendars.
 It's a simple utility designed for easy interaction with these two calendar systems.

+> [!NOTE]
+> Rust port is available at rust branch of this repository. if you want to install just binary using cargo use
+> ``` cargo install nepdate-cli ```   or use as dependency on Cargo.toml file.  ``` ndate = "0.1.1" ```
+> check https://github.com/khumnath/nepdate-cli/blob/rust/src/bikram.rs for available functions or https://github.com/khumnath/nepdate-cli/blob/rust/src/main.rs for example uses.

 ### Features

 -   Display the current Bikram Sambat date.